Guide to Downsizing for Retirees

 - Moving expenses: In addition to paying for temporary accommodation as you transition between homes, you’ll also need to hire a moving company, and potentially a storage company if you’re unable to fit all your furnishings in the new home.

-- Realtor fees: If you’re using a realtor to sell your home, you’ll have to pay a commission fee, which is typically equivalent to about six percent of the home’s sale price.
+- Real estate agent fees: If you’re using a real estate agent to sell your home, you’ll have to pay a commission fee, which is typically equivalent to about five or six percent of the home’s sale price.

 - Transaction costs: Selling a house the traditional way will require you to pay closing fees and potentially concessions and other administrative costs.